artworkjpm/react-site/src/pages/react/InterviewQuestions.md

 ## What is a higher order component?

+Two things happen with an HOC:

+1. Takes a component as argument
+2. Return something
+   Currying is the process of breaking down a function into a series of functions that each take a single argument.
+HOC's often use the double () which can throw some people `export default Loading("contacts")(Feed);`

 ## Why have a single state of truth?

+One place to handle changes to data, will be much easier to manage, test and see what is happening.

 ## When should you use local state, global state or Redux/Context.API?

+Use local state if your component is only changing data inside that component, other components don't need those values.
+Global state is used when you want to use data in multiple components, you pass down the data through props.
+Redux or the Context.API already built into React, is used when the passing down is getting to much, ie you have many nested components and the pass downing is getting tedius and hard to manage.

 ## How does Redux prevent mutation?

+It uses a pattern known as immutability, basically makes a copy of an object rather than change the real object.
+This makes going back in time possible in that we can revert changes to data, this is useful for UI's like facebook when you want to revert something you posted etc.

 ## When is a good time to use REFS instate of State?